Greenhouse Kit Buying Guide

-One of the newest covering options, UV treated polycarbonate provides much of the clarity of glass and is stronger and more resistant to impact than other coverings.
+One of the most popular covering options, UV treated polycarbonate provides much of the clarity of glass and is stronger and more resistant to impact than other greenhouse coverings.
 It is also more resistant to fire than other plastics.

 Polycarbonate is available in several different thicknesses and normally comes in single, double, and triple walled sheets with many structural walls separating its two flat sides.
-Single wall polycarbonate is the least expensive and is generally used for its attractive appearance, but it lacks the strength, heat retention, and light diffusing properties of double and triple wall polycarbonate.
-The multiwall structure gives it greater strength and superior insulating values with the air space built into the product.
+Single wall polycarbonate is generally used for its low cost and attractive appearance, but it lacks the strength, heat retention, and light diffusing properties of double and triple wall polycarbonate.
+The multiwall structure gives polycarbonate greater strength and superior insulating values with the air space built into the product.
 Multiwall polycarbonate also provides your greenhouse with an even diffused light that minimizes shadow and is optimal for growing plants.
 Another advantage of polycarbonate is its +15 year lifespan in most areas.
-Double walled polycarbonate is used to cover the Solar Harvest and Sunshine greenhouses.
-Triple and 5 wall polycarbonate panels like available with the Grow More and Cross Country greenhouses are more expensive than twin wall options, but they will pay for themselves in reduced heating costs in cold climates that require frequent heating.
+Double walled polycarbonate is used to cover the Sunshine and Cross Country greenhouses.
+Grow More greenhouses come with thicker triple wall polycarbonate panels and Cross Country greenhouses are available with 5 wall panels which are the most insulated panels available.
+These are more expensive than single and twin wall polycarbonate options, but they will pay for themselves in reduced heating costs in cold climates that require frequent heating.

-A favorite of commercial growers because of its simplicity of maintenance.
+A favorite of commercial growers because of its low cost and simplicity of maintenance.
 Use it for 3 to 5 years (life depends on poly thickness and UV treatment used) then recover with new poly.
 Used in single thickness, polyethylene film is good for simple cold frames and greenhouses used for starting seeds and other seasonal needs.
-When two layers are used, and the space between is inflated by a fan creating insulated air space, the polyethylene film retains heat more efficiently than glass houses, saving roughly 40% in heating costs.
+When two layers are used, and the space between them is inflated with air, the polyethylene film retains heat more efficiently than glass houses, saving roughly 40% in heating costs.

-Drawbacks to polyethylene film include a relatively short lifespan vs. other coverings, possibilities of rips and tears, and a translucent appearance much like fiberglass.
-Polyethylene's low cost, ease of replacement, high light transmission, and good heat retention have made it a favorite of nurserymen and commercial growers.
+Drawbacks to polyethylene plastic include a relatively short lifespan vs. other coverings, possibilities of rips and tears, and a translucent appearance much like fiberglass.

 There are differences in polyethylene film.
-Cheap, thin films sold at many hardware stores and home centers are unsuitable for greenhouse use.
-Those films are designed as vapor barriers in home construction and other "interior" uses.
+Cheap, thin, plastic films sold at many hardware stores and home centers are unsuitable for greenhouse use because they do not have UV inhibitors.
 Greenhouse polyethylene films are specially coated for protection from UV (ultraviolet) rays which shorten the lifespan of unprotected film.
 There's a minimal cost difference and a considerable difference in performance on your greenhouse.

-Most greenhouse frames are made from wood, aluminum, galvanized steel, and PVC.
+Most greenhouse kit frames are made from wood, aluminum, or galvanized steel.
 Which material is right for you depends a great deal upon where and how you will be using your greenhouse.